tech-by-design/polyglot-prime/hub-prime/src/main/resources/templates/layout/README.md

 ```

 - **Version Information**: The version information of the application is
-  displayed using the `baggage.public.appVersion` attribute.
+  displayed using the `baggage.controller.appVersion` attribute.
 - **Conditional Baggage Visibility**: The `devl_exposure_container` is hidden by
   default (`style="display: none"`).
 It can be made visible based on certain
   conditions, such as being in a development profile.